CALM THE MIND

 THE 5 LAYERS OF THE MIND

-- Misconception – this happens when the mind directly perceives something through the senses or intuition, but creates a distorted image of what it is perceiving.
+- Misconception happens when the mind directly perceives something through the senses or intuition but creates a distorted image of what it is perceiving.

-*This distortion may come from our Samskaras, which are our underlying, deep rooted patterns and beliefs which are deeply connected to our ego and how we define ourselves in specific identities and experiences.
+*This distortion may come from our samskaras, which are our underlying, deep-rooted patterns and beliefs, which are deeply connected to our ego and how we define ourselves by specific identities and experiences.

 How is this achieved?
 This is achieved through focus with intention.
-This can also be interpreted as well placed effort or Abhyasa, which means “making your best effort to focus all the vritti on one single point, whether it is in action, object, thought, or image.”
+This can also be interpreted as well-placed effort, or abhyasa, which means “making your best effort to focus all the vritti on one single point, whether it is an action, object, thought, or image.”
 Finger, Alan.
 Tantra of the Yoga Sutras.
 Pg.
 26.

 Matt has this ability to effortlessly weave this into every class.
-Each breath, transition, biomechanical set up is methodical and very intentionally expressed so that we have no choice to move in a way that harnesses our attention within.
-We are so focused on not only the movements, but the sensations we experience throughout.
-These are the “aha moments” if you will.
-Matt explains that it is when we go deeper to the level of awareness of the sensations that this is when we actually experience stillness.
+Each breath, transition, and biomechanical setup is methodical and very intentionally expressed so that we have no choice but to move in a way that harnesses our attention within.
+We are focused on not only the movements but the sensations we experience throughout.
+These are the “aha moments,” if you will.
+Matt explains that it is when we go deeper, to the level of awareness of the sensations, that we actually experience stillness.
 This is when we go below the layers of the fluctuations of the mind.
 This is when we find more calm and presence in the moment.

-You’ll see at the end of today’s video, how even with what may appear to be “simple movement” is executed with such precision and awareness that we have no choice but to surrender to the sensations and to the release of the “fluttering” of the mind.
+At the end of today’s video, you’ll see how even what may appear to be a “simple movement” is executed with such precision and awareness that we have no choice but to surrender to the sensations and to the release of the “fluttering” of the mind.

 In this particular class, Matt is preparing us for Side Crow.
-He talks about this harnessing of the mind within the movement.
-He explains how we focus the body and breath in order to go deeper within.
-He then proceeds into the next actions in the physical body that will lead us towards what is necessary for side crow, but in the moment, we are fully engrossed with the stillness of mind in the present moment/present actions.
-Now as our muscles activate, build heat and tension, the fluctuations may want to rise and fall with more intensity again, but please note that all vritti are motivated by either pain or pleasure, so whether the experience is difficult and challenging or if it is easy and delightful, we can still place our efforts in a way that help us to maintain a sense of tranquility within that.
-Maybe it’s that when the vrittis intensify due to challenge, the tranquility comes from an understanding that any particular challenge is ultimately happening for us and not to us and that by letting go of the outcomes (Vairagya) we will come to see just exactly how they serve us in the end.
-On the other hand, when there is excitement, joy, happiness, and the mind is wild with elation; we can enjoy it for what it is yet recognize that these are the energies of life.
-The ups and the downs don’t determine our value, they simply reveal an opportunity to stay present.
+He talks about this harnessing of the mind within the movement, and he explains how we focus the body and breath in order to go deeper within.
+He then proceeds to the next actions in the physical body that will lead us toward what is necessary for Side Crow, but in the moment, we are fully engrossed in the stillness of the mind in the present moment and present actions.
+Now, as our muscles activate, building heat and tension, the fluctuations may want to rise and fall with more intensity again, but please note that all vritti are motivated by either pain or pleasure; whether the experience is difficult and challenging or easy and delightful, we can still place our efforts in a way that helps us maintain a sense of tranquility.
+Maybe when the vritti intensify due to challenge, the tranquility can come from an understanding that any particular challenge is ultimately happening for us and not to us and that by letting go of the outcomes (vairagya), we will come to see just exactly how they serve us in the end.
+On the other hand, when there is excitement, joy, and happiness, and the mind is wild with elation, we can enjoy it for what it is and yet recognize that these are the energies of life—the ups and the downs don’t determine our value; they simply reveal an opportunity to stay present.

 WATCH THE VIDEO